The language of the Bible is the language of family

 “God sets the solitary in families; He brings out those who are bound into prosperity; But the rebellious dwell in a dry land” (Psalm 68:6).

-God, in His infinite wisdom, designed us to live in deep and meaningful connection beyond our individuality.
-His intention for family—a man and a woman united in covenant, with the capacity to bring forth new life—was His foundational structure for multiplying, subduing, and stewarding the earth.
-Notice that He didn’t create a corporate board of Adams or a task force of committees to oversee creation.
-He established family as His model.
+God, in His infinite wisdom, designed us to live in deep and meaningful connections.
+His intention for family—a man and a woman united in covenant with the capacity to bring forth new life—was His foundational structure for multiplying, subduing, and stewarding the earth.
+Notice that God did not create a task force or committee to oversee creation.
+He established the family as His model.
 Throughout Scripture, this family language is clear.
 From the patriarchs of the Old Testament—Abraham, Isaac, and Jacob—to the New Testament, where we are called brothers and sisters in Christ, God weaves family language into His divine purposes.

 The language of the Bible is the language of family.
-Paul often refers to himself as a spiritual parent—mentoring Timothy and nurturing the Thessalonians as a mother cherishes her children.
+Paul often refers to himself as a spiritual parent.
+He identifies Timothy as his son in the faith and speaks of nurturing the Thessalonians as a mother cherishes her children.
 This image is not incidental; it reflects God’s heart.
-As believers, we are not merely a collective of individuals pursuing God independently but a spiritual family, connected by bonds far deeper than any transactional relationship or “what’s-in-it-for-me” mentality.
+As believers, we are not merely a collective of individuals pursuing God independently.
+We are a spiritual family, connected by bonds far deeper than any transactional relationship.

 Spiritual Parenthood in Leadership

-In DOVE International, we emphasize the call for leaders to rise as spiritual fathers and mothers.
-This model of leadership goes beyond positional authority or task management—it’s about a heart that genuinely seeks the well-being of others.
+In DOVE International, we emphasize the call for leaders to serve as spiritual fathers and mothers.
+This model of leadership goes beyond positional authority or task management to the leader’s desire to genuinely seek the well-being of others.
 Leaders who embrace the role of spiritual parents carry a grace that reflects God’s fatherly and motherly care.
 They guide, correct, encourage, and protect not out of obligation but out of love for the spiritual family entrusted to them.

-In our movement, we have witnessed the fruitfulness of this approach.
-Leaders who have served faithfully are now transitioning their responsibilities to the next generation.
-Yet, this shift happens within the context of family.
-The generational blessing flows seamlessly when leaders transition their roles as spiritual parents while maintaining their legacy of wisdom, gifts, and love.
+We have witnessed the fruitfulness of this approach.
+Leaders who have served faithfully are now transitioning their responsibilities to the next generation within the context of family.
+The generational blessing flows seamlessly when leaders transition their roles as spiritual parents while maintaining their legacy of wisdom, spiritual gifts, and love.
 They move from carrying the responsibility of leadership to becoming an invaluable resource of insight and mentorship, a circle of resource for the family of faith.

 A Model for Generational Honor